snozbot/fungus/Docs/command_ref/flow_commands.md

 Target Flowchart | Fungus.Flowchart | Flowchart which contains the block to execute.
 If none is specified then the current Flowchart is used.
 Target Block | Fungus.Block | Block to start executing
-Start Index | System.Int32 | Command index to start executing Call Mode | Fungus.Call+CallMode | Select if the calling block should stop or continue executing commands, or wait until the called block finishes.
+Start Index | System.Int32 | Command index to start executing Call Mode | Fungus.Commands.CallMode | Select if the calling block should stop or continue executing commands, or wait until the called block finishes.

 ## Else
 Marks the start of a command block to be executed when the preceding If statement is False.